ElektraInitiative/libelektra/src/bindings/xfconf/README.md

 ## Installation

-In order that these bindings can be used as a drop-in replacement for xfconf, the original library must be replaced.
+In order that these bindings can be used as a drop-in replacement for Xfconf, the original library must be replaced.
 Assuming that the library directory is `/usr/local/lib`, this can be achieved as follows:

 1. copy the `libxfconfbinding.so` to `/usr/local/lib/libxfconfbinding.so.0.0.1`
 2. symlink `/usr/local/lib/libxfconfbinding.so.0` to `/usr/local/lib/libxfconfbinding.so.0.0.1`
 3. symlink `/usr/local/lib/libxfconfbinding.so` to `/usr/local/lib/libxfconfbinding.so.0.0.1`
 4. symlink `/usr/local/lib/libxfconf-0.so.3.0.0` to `/usr/local/lib/libxfconfbinding.so.0.0.1`
-5. take the symlinks `/usr/local/lib/libxfconf-0.so.3` and `/usr/local/lib/libxfconf-.so` which point to `/usr/local/lib/libxfconf-0.so` from the upstream xfconf library and place them into you system
+5. take the symlinks `/usr/local/lib/libxfconf-0.so.3` and `/usr/local/lib/libxfconf-.so` which point to `/usr/local/lib/libxfconf-0.so` from the upstream Xfconf library and place them into you system

 This can be also achieved using the [system replace script](scripts/replace-system-xfconf.sh).
 These changes can be reverted with the [system restore script](scripts/restore-system-xfconf.sh).